Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

 \section{Abstract}

-We propose a method to grow high-quality twisted bilayer graphene epitaxially on SiC using borazine as a surfactant.
-With this method, closed layers with a constant orientation with respect to the substrate can be grown over mm-size samples.
-Using high-resolution electron diffraction, we find a twist angle distribution centered at $30^\circ$ with a standard deviation of $(0.46\pm 0.01)^\circ$, a compression of the top (rotated) graphene layer by 0.7\% with respect to the bottom layer, and a $(N\times N)R0^\circ$ Moir\'e unit cell with $N=12.84\pm0.12$ with respect to the top graphene.
-The interlayer hopping resulting from a comparison of tight binding simulations with angle-resolved photoelectron spectroscopy agrees with values reported for other twist angles.
+We report the use of a surfactant molecule during the epitaxy of graphene on SiC(0001) that leads to the growth in an unconventional orientation, namely $R0^\circ$ rotation with respect to the SiC lattice.
+It yields a very high-quality single-layer graphene with a uniform orientation with respect to the substrate, on the wafer scale.
+We find an increased quality and homogeneity compared to the approach based on the use of a pre-oriented template to induce the unconventional orientation.
+Using spot profile analysis low energy electron diffraction, angle-resolved photoelectron spectroscopy, and the normal incidence x-ray standing wave technique, we assess the crystalline quality and coverage of the graphene layer.
+Combined with the presence of a covalently-bound graphene layer in the conventional orientation underneath, our surfactant-mediated growth offers an ideal platform to prepare epitaxial twisted bilayer graphene via intercalation.

-Since the isolation of the first two-dimensional material, graphene, by micromechanical cleavage of graphite in 2004 \cite{Novoselov2004}, efforts have been made to control the electronic properties of graphene without affecting the lattice.
-Twisted bilayer graphene (tBLG) has already been identified as a promising candidate in 2007 \cite{Lopes2007}.
-In this material, the twist angle \cite{Rozhkov2016} as well as the relative strain \cite{Huder2018, Naumis2017, Kumar2015, Beechem2014} between the top and the bottom layers are decisive parameters that determine the electronic properties of the system.
+Since the isolation of graphene (G) as the first two-dimensional material by micromechanical cleavage of graphite in 2004 \cite{Novoselov2004}, efforts have been made to control its electronic properties without affecting the lattice.
+In 2007, twisted bilayer graphene (tBLG) has already been identified as a case in point \cite{Lopes2007}.
+In this material, the twist angle \cite{Rozhkov2016} as well as the relative strain \cite{Huder2018, Naumis2017, Kumar2015, Beechem2014} between the top and the bottom layers are decisive parameters that determine the electronic properties.
 Among the intriguing properties of tBLG are chirality \cite{Stauber2018, Morell2017, Kim2016}, magnetism \cite{Sboychakov2018, Gonzalez2017}, and a tunable band gap \cite{Rozhkov2017, Liu2015, Muniz2012}.
-More recently, this system has attracted additional interest after unconventional superconductivity was discovered for twist angles of approximately 1.1$^\circ$ \cite{Cao2018_article, Cao2018_letter}.
+More recently, tBLG has attracted additional interest after unconventional superconductivity was discovered for twist angles of approximately 1.1$^\circ$ \cite{Cao2018_article, Cao2018_letter, Yankowitz2019, Yoo2019}.
+For large twist angles, near 30$^\circ$, electrons are expected to localize, giving rise to flat bands and strong correlation physics \cite{Pal2019, Pal2014, Moon2019, Park2019}.
+Also, large twist angle tBLG is predicted to show nontrivial higher-order band topology \cite{Park2019b}.